geovedi/book-notes/2022/bittersweet.notes.md

   - The connection between bittersweetness and the longing for the ideal world.
   - Resonance of this theme across religious and philosophical traditions.
 - Journey of Discovery
-  - The author's personal exploration of the questions raised by bittersweetness.
+  - Susan's personal exploration of the questions raised by bittersweetness.
   - Seeking answers about sadness, love, creativity, and cultural norms.
-  - The evolution of the author's perspective from agnosticism to embracing spiritual longing.
+  - The evolution of Susan's perspective from agnosticism to embracing spiritual longing.
   - Embracing the idea that transformation can be experienced without subscribing to specific conceptions of God.
 - Bittersweet Quiz and Traits
   - Introduction of the Bittersweet Quiz to gauge one's inclination towards bittersweetness.